tali0273/Tao-Li/README.md

 2. We have some experience about this the similar App or website, like Tinder or facebook.
 But we think that’s not enough.
 We want to do some better.
 3. We need some special information.
 For example, we need to collect some social information in the special, just like CU Boulder students information(e.g. email address, daily news and so on)

-##Mitigation strategy for dealing with the risk:
+##Mitigation Strategy For Dealing With Risk:
 1. We need to study how to use Android system.
 And we need more group meeting to talk about the problem we meet.
 2. We can talk with our TA, try to look for some more information we can help us.